 A Partner Approach to Ensure Telemedicine Success

 With an industry like healthcare, taking a partner approach to ensure telemedicine success is critical.
 When all parties focus on quality patient care, efficiency, and continual improvement, we can build long-term strategic partnerships.
 The SOC Telemed Client Success team serves as the critical intermediary between clients and the SOC team.
-For Brad Murphy, Senior Vice President of Client Success, that means being at the ready for clients as soon as implementation ends:
+For Ron Egan, Chief Customer Officer, that means being at the ready for clients as soon as implementation ends:

-“From the moment our clients are ready to go live, we assign a dedicated Client Success Executive who owns the overall partnership, and the day-to-day needs in the client relationship.” – Brad Murphy
+“From the moment our clients are ready to go live, we assign a dedicated Client Success Executive who owns the overall partnership, and the day-to-day needs in the client relationship.” – Ron Egan

 How does the Client Success team ensure telemedicine success?